-Obstacles tripping up GOP on health care
+Freedom Caucus backs health care proposal but obstacles remain

 - The proposal would provide states the option to gut certain Obamacare reforms

-Washington (CNN)Republicans are hoping to renew momentum on health care this week with a new amendment that may attract more conservative votes, but there are already problems brewing.
+Washington (CNN)The conservative House Freedom Caucus said Wednesday it is supporting a plan aimed at bridging the internal Republican Party divide between moderates and conservatives on health care reform.

-The MacArthur amendment, which was negotiated between Rep. Tom MacArthur, a New Jersey moderate, and House Freedom Caucus Chairman Mark Meadows would give states the chance to apply for waivers that could gut several core Obamacare insurance reforms that protect consumers with pre-existing conditions, including the benefits insurers are required to cover in their policies and the ban on allowing carriers to charge more based on a person's health history.
+The proposal would give states the chance to apply for waivers that could gut several core Obamacare insurance reforms that protect consumers with pre-existing conditions, including requiring insurers are required to cover certain benefits and remove the ban on allowing carriers to charge more based on a person's health history.

+The Freedom Caucus backing could remove a major obstacle to passing a bill that repeals much of the Affordable Care Act, giving House Republicans and President Donald Trump a major victory that has escaped them over the past two months.
+But there is no guarantee GOP moderates will go along and the bill faces an uphill climb in the Senate.

+The amendment unveiled Tuesday was negotiated between Rep. Tom MacArthur, a New Jersey moderate, and conservative House Freedom Caucus Chairman Mark Meadows of North Carolina.

+The Freedom Caucus made public its support of the proposal in a statement Wednesday.

+"While the revised version still does not fully repeal Obamacare, we are prepared to support it to keep our promise to the American people to lower healthcare costs," the caucus said in their statement.

-The proposal was intended to appeal to members of the conservative House Freedom Caucus -- who have long advocated states need more flexibility to drive down insurance premiums -- but the amendment also includes a provision that guarantees members of Congress and their staffs would still get the Obamacare regulatory protections that could be gutted for other consumers.
+The proposal was intended to appeal to the Freedom Caucus members -- who have long advocated states need more flexibility to drive down insurance premiums -- but the amendment also includes a provision that guarantees members of Congress and their staffs would still get the Obamacare regulatory protections that could be gutted for other consumers.
 That optics of that weren't sitting well on Capitol Hill just hours after the amendment was unveiled even though multiple House GOP aides said that including the provision was necessary in order to comply with a special set of Senate rules.

 According to a senior GOP aide, leaders were already promising Wednesday morning that once the health care bill as passed, members of Congress would vote separately to ensure that members wouldn't be exempted from the new rules, but it's a rocky start for an amendment that was intended to get Republicans back on track to repeal and replace Obamacare.